$ 35.00 $ 50.00

-This stunning Syrah comes from the plot Seyssuel situated just across the Rhône River from Côte Rôtie.
-It was first created in 2009 and checks every delightful nuance you would expect from a well-crafted Côte Rôtie, but for a lot less dough.
-The Seyssuel vines are between 40 and 50 years old growing in loose, decomposed blonde soils of gneiss and granite.
+This stunning Syrah comes from the plot known as Seyssuel situated just across the Rhône River from Côte Rôtie.
+It checks every delightful box you would expect from a well-crafted Côte Rôtie, but for a lot less dough.
+The Seyssuel vines are between 40 and 50 years old, growing in loose, decomposed blonde soils of gneiss and granite.
 I often refer to Seyssuel as Côte Rôtie's “little brother” but it kicks way more butt than any little brother could.
 First, aromas of violets and black cherries hit you going in and then flavors of blackberry, pepper and graphite come through.
 The finish keeps going with subtle hints of smoked meat, licorice and round, mouth-filling tannins.
 Syrah de Seyssuel is pure precision and fills your mouth with soft, silky textures that open more and more the longer the bottle is open.
-Unlike the bright ripeness you would expect from Chateauneuf, Seyssuel Syrah exhibits dark, savory berry and mineral with all kinds of polish and style.
-This is classic, northern Rhône character and nowhere else on earth does Syrah develop into something this good.
-Wow!
+Unlike the bright ripeness you would expect from old vine Grenache in a Chateauneuf, Seyssuel Syrah exhibits dark, meaty character with savory berry and mineral with all kinds of polish and style.
+This has classic, northern Rhône character and one of the killer bargains to be found anywhere in the Côte Rôtie area.
+It's my absolute Fave!

 $ 50.00